2025 Edition

 Speaker: Davide Papapicco [PhD Candidate in Mathematics, UoA]

-Title of Part II: "Hints of Collapse: Early-warnings of Impending Catastrophes”
+Title of Part II: "Hints of Collapse: Early-Warnings of Impending Catastrophes”

 Abstracts: In the second part of our journey through catastrophic collapses in complex systems we will address the potential existence and detection of early-warning signals (EWS).
-Albeit lacking a rigorous definition, EWS are usually interpreted as “simple properties that change in characteristic ways prior to a critical transitions”.
+Albeit lacking a rigorous definition, EWS are usually interpreted as “simple properties that change in characteristic ways prior to a critical transition”.
 A mathematical framework to derive and identify EWS has only been formalised in 2011 and since then some progress has been made.
 We will thus review the latest developments in the literature as well as establishing mathematical justification for EWS to exist and be detected from raw timeseries data.
 In conclusion we will briefly understand how some tools from statistical physics can be used to infer the probability of tipping events in simplified stochastic models.

 Time and place: Thursday, 18 September 2025, noon-to-1pm, room 260-6115